open/close all folders

 - A few people played this role for Caspian in Astral Dawn.
 The most notable mentors he had were Magali, Peleus and Ixchel.

 - Haymitch Abernathy to Katniss and Peeta in The Hunger Games.
-All past victors are brought back each year to mentor the new tributes from their district, though Haymitch definitely keeps this up long after the Games themselves are over.
+All past victors of the Games are brought back each year to mentor the new tributes from their district, though Haymitch definitely keeps up this role to Katniss and Peeta long after the Games themselves are over.

 - A Mage's Power